sebastiangreger/kirby3-commentions/README.md

 # Kirby 3 Commentions

-⚠⚠⚠ **Please note: Due to the "Release Candidate" flag on the 2 June 2020 version, the composer command described below fetched an outdated "stable" version.
-Please [update your copy of the plugin](#installation) to the latest v1.0.0 (now available on Composer as stable).** ⚠⚠⚠

 A versatile comment system and integrated Webmention endpoint for [Kirby CMS](https://getkirby.com).

 - Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention)